Gaddi Nashin: Usage

+Sikhism

+Minas

+The Sodhi descendants of the heretical Mina sect of Sikhism in Guru Harsahai use the title of Gaddi Nashin for themselves and maintain a guruship lineage originating from Prithi Chand.

+Udasis

+Whilst usually the leader of an Udasi group or seat is known as a mahant, there are some Udasi groups who employ the term Gaddi Nashin instead.
+The Udasi mahant leaders of the Sadh Belo complex in Sindh use the term to refer to their seat of leadership.
+The gaddi nashin holder shifted to India following the 1947 partition of India.
+Many other Udasi groups in Sindh also employ the term gaddi nashin.

+Ravidassia

-The Gaddi Nashin is the leader of the Ravidass Deras in the Ravidassia religion.
+The term is used for the leader of the Ravidass Deras in the Ravidassia religion.
 The religion's founder Guru Ravidass is worshipped as Guru, and the Gaddi Nashin are considered a messenger of God following the Guru (Spiritual Leader).
 Only one Gaddi Nashin holds the position at a time, as the highest-ranking member of the religion.
 Below him are a large number of Ravidassia Sant Samaj who work under the leader, directing and giving instructions relating to affairs and matters of the religion.

 The current Gaddi Nashin is Niranjan Dass who has been holding that position since 24 November 2007.